Payback Is an Employment Right in Colorado

 “If you have a claim that is more than $15,000, you should contact an attorney because the CDLE can only seek repayment up to that amount,” Ellis says.

-Wellbrook notes the department does not enforce these orders, so if it determines an employee is owed unpaid wages, and the employer does not comply, the employee must pursue a court order.
+Wellbrook notes the department does not enforce these orders, so if it determines an employee is owed unpaid wages and the employer does not comply, the employee must pursue a court order.
+Employers are subject to penalties for nonpayment of valid wage requests.
+If owed compensation is not paid, employees can contact the Colorado Plaintiff Employment Lawyer Association.

 “Employees don’t always need to hire an attorney,” Wellbrock says.
-“Sometimes a little direction is all they need.”
+“Sometimes, a little direction is all they need.”

 What do I do next?